-Credible scientific evaluations can only be made on the basis of reliable data.
+There is no evidence that Thomas Jefferson, or any other American scientist, made the connection between the eruption of Mount Tambora, the most prodigious volcanic eruption in the history of civilization, and subsequent drastic changes in weather in the United States—and elsewhere in the Northern Hemisphere.
+Credible scientific evaluations can be made only on the basis of reliable data.
 Data collection is the time-proven starting point for all scientific inquiry.
 But the utility of data collection is not always evident at the time measurements and observations are entered in a record book; the payoff from a plodding exercise may be latent.
-That is the case with Mr. Jefferson’s routine observations of weather at Monticello.
+Such is the case with Jefferson’s routine observations of weather at Monticello.
 On May 17, 1816, Jefferson wrote:

-There is no evidence that, in 1816, Jefferson or any other American scientist made the connection between the most prodigious volcanic eruption in the history of civilization and drastic changes in weather in the United States—and elsewhere in the Northern Hemisphere.
-On April 10, 1815, the volcano Tambora in Indonesia had erupted violently (100,000 islanders killed) discharging the largest volume of sulfurous gases and volcanic ash from one natural source in recorded history.
+On April 10, 1815, the volcano Tambora in Indonesia had erupted violently, killing 100,000 islanders and discharging the largest volume of sulfurous gases and volcanic ash from one natural source in recorded history.
 The blanket of fine particles that hung in the atmosphere reflected a substantial portion of solar radiation, causing what New Englanders referred to as the “Year of No Summer.”2